lilywxc/Leetcode/Leetcode - Algorithm.md

             if fast is None or fast.next is None: return False
             slow = slow.next
-            fast = fast.next
+            fast = fast.next.next

         return True
 ```
 Time complexity : O(n), where n is the total number of nodes in the linked list.
 Consider the following two cases separately.
-1. List has no cycle:
-The fast pointer reaches the end first and the run time depends on the list's length, which is O(n).
+1. List has no cycle: The fast pointer reaches the end first and the run time depends on the list's length, which is O(n).

-2. List has a cycle:
-Consider breaking down the movement of the slow pointer into two steps, the non-cyclic part (N nodes) and the cyclic part (K nodes):
+2. List has a cycle: Consider breaking down the movement of the slow pointer into two steps, the non-cyclic part (N nodes) when it does not enter the cycle yet and the cyclic part (K nodes):
 	- The slow pointer takes "N" steps to enter the cycle.
 At this point, the fast pointer has already entered the cycle.
 Run time = N
 	- Both pointers are now in the cycle.
 Consider two runners running in a cycle - the fast runner moves 2 steps while the slow runner moves 1 steps at a time.
 To catch up with the slow runner, the number of steps that fast runner needs is (distance between the 2 runners)/(difference of speed).
 As the distance is at most "K" and the speed difference is 1, we conclude that run time = K

 Therefore, the worst case time complexity is O(N+K), which is O(n).